nabinadhikariofficial/Automated-Face-Recognition-Based-Attendance-System/README.md

 # Automated-Face-Recognition-Based-Attendance-System

-This project uses RetinaFace anda Facenet for automatic face recognization based attrendance system
+This project uses RetinaFace and Facenet for automatic face recognization based attendance system